meza/Stonecraft/docs/blog/2025-11-27-mojmap-arrives.md

 authors: meza
 ---

-When Mojang announced that Java Edition would ship unobfuscated jars, we promised Stonecraft builds would get simpler, not harder.
-Today’s 1.7.0 release delivers on that: Mojang’s official Mojmap names are now supported and become the default namespace for new Stonecraft versions, while Yarn remains available for older branches that still rely on it.
+When Mojang announced that Java Edition would ship unobfuscated jars, [we promised](/blog/post-obfuscation-stonecraft) Stonecraft’s interface would stay stable while adding Mojmap support.
+Today’s 1.7.0 release delivers exactly that: Mojang’s official mappings become the default namespace for new Stonecraft versions, while Yarn remains available for older branches that still rely on it.

 <!-- truncate -->